Q: How do I permanently delete my Gmail account?

 Yeah, many folks fall victim to this little issue.
 The majority of people opened their emails years ago; most have been using the same email for decades even, meaning they probably opened the accounts when they were teens.
 You see where this is heading, right?
 Can you confidently apply for a job with an email like email@example.com?
 It's highly unlikely if the target company will even consider your application, much less take you seriously.
 So, when adulthood comes knocking on the door, it's time to get rid of your old email and open a more mature and sensible-sounding one.

-Well, now you know the most convenient way to delete your Gmail account.
-Always back up your data before deleting it because you probably have several years' worth of valuable information in there; sometimes, you even forget what you've saved until you go searching for it.
+Well, now you know the most convenient way to delete your Gmail account on both computer and Andoid device.
+Always back up your data before deleting it because you probably have several years' worth of valuable information in there.
+Sometimes, you even forget what you've saved until you go searching for it.
 It won't bode well to lose all that information at once.